LopeKinz/ColdOS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-ColdOS is a Huge Toolbox and Designed Like a 80´s Operating System
+ColdOS is a Huge Toolbox and Designed Like a 80´s Operating System.

+Note!
+Its in Alpha State!

 <p align="right">(<a href="#top">back to top</a>)</p>